 - Basis period reform for sole traders, for the minority that requires it.
 It could theoretically be necessary for a business to implement this for the tax year 2023/24.

 Planning must start now because every component in the above list is going to demand time and resources.
-As mentioned, some of the deadlines requiring action could be here very soon.

 For most practices, the very first job will be to segment their client lists according to these criteria.
 That in itself will be time-consuming.